Johnny Bright incident: Assault

 Bob Spiegel, a reporter with the Des Moines Tribune, interviewed several spectators after the game, eventually publishing a report on the incident in the October 30, 1951, issue of the newspaper.
 According to Spiegel's report, several of the Oklahoma A&M students he interviewed overheard an Oklahoma A&M coach repeatedly say "Get that nigger" whenever the A&M practice squad ran Drake plays against the Oklahoma A&M starting defense prior to the October 20 game.
 Spiegel also recounted the experiences of a businessman and his wife, who were seated behind a group of Oklahoma A&M practice squad players.
 At the beginning of the game, one of the players turned around and said, "We're gonna get that nigger."
 After the first blow to Bright was delivered by Smith, the same player again turned around and told the businessman, "See that knot on my jaw?
-That same guy [Smith] gave me that the very same way in practice."
+That same guy gave me that the very same way in practice."

 Photographic sequence

-A six-photograph sequence of the incident captured by Des Moines Register cameramen John Robinson and Don Ultang clearly showed Smith's jaw-breaking blow was thrown well after Bright had handed the ball off to Drake fullback Gene Macomber, and was well behind the play.
-Robinson and Ultang had set up a camera focusing on Bright before the game after the rumors of his targeting became too loud to ignore.
-They rushed the film to Des Moines as soon as Bright was knocked out of the game.
-Ultang said years later that they were very lucky that the incident took place when it did; they had only planned to stay through the first quarter so they could have enough time to develop the pictures before the deadline.
-The sequence won Robinson and Ultang the 1952 Pulitzer Prize for Photography, and eventually made it into the November 5, 1951, issue of Life.
+A six-photograph sequence of the incident captured by Des Moines Register cameraman John Robinson clearly showed Smith's first, jaw-breaking blow was thrown well after Bright had handed the ball off to Drake fullback Gene Macomber and was well behind the play.
+Robinson and Don Ultang had set up cameras to focus on Bright before the game after the rumors of his targeting became too loud to ignore.
+They rushed the film to Des Moines as soon as Bright was knocked out of the game several plays later.
+Ultang said years later that they were very lucky that the incident took place when it did; they had only planned to stay through the first quarter so they could have enough time to develop the pictures before the newspaper's publication deadline.
+Robinson and Ultang's photographs won the 1952 Pulitzer Prize for Photography, and eventually made it into the November 5, 1951, issue of Life.